 The integrated Interventional Radiology Residency, a program of the Division of Cardiovascular and Interventional Radiology in Penn State Medicine’s Department of Radiology, is a five-year program that begins after the successful completion of an internship year.
 The goal of the residency is to train individuals for independent practice in a private, academic or military practice setting.

 There are 54 faculty members, five of whom are CAQed interventional radiologists.

-The first three years of the program will provide a solid training experience in all subspecialties of diagnostic radiology, as well as three months in interventional radiology.
-In the final two years of training, the resident will embark on IR-specific training.
+The first three years of the program provide a solid training experience in all subspecialties of diagnostic radiology, as well as three months in interventional radiology.
+In the final two years of training, the resident will embark on interventional radiology-specific training.
 This includes formal clinical and procedural training in the IR suite, as well as time in IR-specific clinics.
-In addition to a month in the ICU, residents will rotate with clinical services that have a history of working closely with IR not only at Penn State Health Milton S. Hershey Medical Center, but also wherever a graduate chooses to practice.
+In addition to a month in the intensive care unit, residents will rotate with clinical services that have a history of working closely with IR not only at Penn State Health Milton S. Hershey Medical Center, but also wherever a graduate chooses to practice.
 Upon completion of training, graduates will be prepared to enter the multi-faceted specialties of diagnostic and interventional radiology.
-Residents receive training in all aspects of the modern IR practice.
+Residents receive training in all aspects of the modern interventional radiology practice.

 Vascular and non-vascular interventions will include, but are not limited to: